 Ecoart Cathy Fitzgerald met with ecological artist Kathy Herbert to talk with her about her about her new work House Trees and other Tales at deAppendix, a fascinating art residency space at Dr Ciara McMahon's doctors surgery in Blackrock, Co.
 Dublin, Ireland

 It's great to see all the events organised by the RedStables and Dublin City Arts Office for their 2nd Art & Ecology event.
 Details below.
 The Red Stables Art and Ecology Summer School takes place in St. Anne’s Park, Dublin 3 and North Bull Island, a UNESCO protected biosphere reserve.
-For further information and bookings…Read more 2nd Red Stables Art & Ecology Summer School Bull Island Dublin
+For further information and…Read more 2nd Red Stables Art & Ecology Summer School Bull Island Dublin